UGA Classics Celebrating 50 Years of Education Abroad (1970 - 2019)

 Mario Erasmo is Professor of Classics at the University of Georgia specializing in the Legacy of Classical Antiquity, the Cultural History of Death, and the Meta-theatricality of Ancient Rome.
 He is an Associate Faculty Member of the UGA Center for Archaeological Sciences.
 Professor Erasmo is the author of numerous books and articles, including Death: Antiquity and Its Legacy (I.B.
 Tauris, 2012) and Reading Death in Ancient Rome (Ohio, 2008).
 His extensive travel and study abroad experience across Europe informs his walking guides Strolling Through Rome: The Definitive Walking Guide to the Eternal City (I.B.
 Tauris, 2015; Tauris Parke 2019) and Strolling Through Florence: The Definitive Walking Guide to the Renaissance City (I.B.
 Tauris, 2017).

 The archaeology of the Western and/or Eastern provinces of the Roman Empire, concentrating on the major cities and sanctuaries and their physical remains.

 : An examination of the cultural legacy of Classical antiquity in the West on the development of Medieval, Renaissance, Baroque, Neoclassical, and Modern art and architecture studied against the backdrop of the rise of Christianity, Humanism, the Counter-Reformation, the Enlightenment and Fascism.

 2020 Program Dates

 May 8th, 2020 - All participants are responsible for making their own travel arrangements to Athens, Greece at the start of the program and from London, England at the end of the program.
-In order to arrive in Athens, Greece on May 11th for the beginning of the program.
-May 10th is the last possible day to depart the United States.
+In order to arrive in Athens, Greece on May 9th for the official start of the program, May 8th is the last possible day to depart the United States.
 All other travel within Europe is included in the program fee.